Corey Bailey

 Anti-Skate

-The rotational direction of a turntable platter coupled with the angle of the
+The rotational direction of a turntable platter coupled with the playing angle of the

 the center of the record.
-This “drift” tends to increase as the Tonearm gets closer
+This drift tends to increase as the tonearm gets closer to

-to the center of the record.
-There is an adjustment at the base of the Tonearm to
+the end of the last recording.
+There is an adjustment at the base of the tonearm to

-counteract this force and allow the stylus to travel in the center of the grove as it
+counteract this force and allow the stylus to travel in the center of the grove.

-Tonearm.
-Misalignment of the anti-skate adjustment can cause the stylus to
+fixed adjustment.
+Misalignment of the anti-skate adjustment can cause the stylus

 record wear and in extreme situations, affect the fidelity of playback.